Gauravjsh127/python-learnings/python-data-structures/README.md

 Like stack, queue is a linear data structure that stores items in First In First Out (FIFO) manner.
 With a queue the least recently added item is removed first.
 A good example of queue is any queue of consumers for a resource where the consumer that came first is served first.

+## dict

+A dictionary is a collection which is unordered, changeable and indexed.
+In Python dictionaries are written with curly brackets, and they have keys and values.